-Yes, our homestay families are excellent.
+Yes, our homestay families are experienced and they are well supported by the International Department.
 Many have been hosting students for many years.
-We check all our homestay families to make sure they met our high standards.
-They are police vetted and we check with their referees.
+We have regular contact with our homestay families to make sure they met our expectations.
+The houses are checked and household members over the age of 18 are police vetted.
 We also meet with you regularly to find out how you are feeling about your host family.

 Do I have to stay in a homestay?

 Yes, we would prefer our international students to be with an English speaking family to help improve their English.
 You can also stay with family member or family friend approved by school.

 Can I travel around New Zealand while at Onslow College?